 Simultaneously, ex Downhill Masters World Champion Nigel Page was assembling the Chain Reaction Cycles-Intense team to compete in the UCI Downhill World Cup.
 Nigel chose to work with Nukeproof to develop components to meet the teams exacting standards, enabling them to test and showcase our components at the highest level of the sport (standing on the podium at the team’s first race).
 At the 2010 Interbike show in Las Vegas, Michael and Nigel decided the time was right to design and race our own bike, paving the way for the development of Nukeproof’s first downhill frame: the Scalp.

-Today, with numerous UCI World Cup victories behind them, Nigel and the race team are integral to the development and testing of all new components and bikes.
-None more so than the iconic 3 times downhill World Champion Sam Hill developing his own signature series of Nukeproof components developed specifically for his requirements.
+Today, with numerous UCI Downhill World Cup and Enduro World Series victories behind them, Nigel and the race team are integral to the development and testing of all new components and bikes.
+None more so than the iconic 3 times Downhill World Champion and two time Enduro World Series Champion Sam Hill developing his own signature series of Nukeproof components developed specifically for his requirements.

 Now designed and developed in Belfast Northern Ireland, Nukeproof products are sold through select independent bike dealers around the world.
 The brand continues to evolve whilst retaining its proud history and traditions of being crafted ‘by riders for riders’.